noelsevilla/notes/env-setup-wsl.md

 ## Enable GUI on WSL

+**NOTE: This is no longer required for WSL running from Windows 11.

 Enable running a GUI from WSL on Windows. ie running a browser test.

 ### [VcXsrc](https://sourceforge.net/projects/vcxsrv/)